Amsterdam-Music-Lab/mirovision/README.md

 ## Modeling Code

-The models used in the paper can be found under `inst/stan`.
-We plan to incorporate these models into an R package soon.
+The models used in the paper can be found under `stan`.

 ## Cite